stencila/stencila/help/hub/getting-started.md

 ## Choose your project theme

-It's pretty exciting to be able to choose a theme :sparkles: Select **Theme** to choose your template.
+It's pretty exciting to be able to choose a theme :sparkles: Select **Theme** to select your template.
 Preview them all at https://stencila.github.io/thema.

 ![](https://i.imgur.com/kFXFbXW.png)